7 Charcoal Beauty Products That Take Deep Cleansing to the Next Level

 When your skin feels icky and needs a serious scrub, anything infused with charcoal is your best bet.
-Like coconut oil and hyaluronic acid, the natural ingredient is an all-in-one miracle that beauty experts love to name-drop when recommending products.
+Like coconut oil and hyaluronic acid, the natural ingredient is a do-it-all skin-saver that beauty experts love to name-drop when recommending products.

-In case you didn’t know, its reputation has stood the test of time…literally.
-The Japanese have been using it for centuries as an exfoliating tool and today, those deep-cleansing powers are being harnessed into everything from face masks to toothbrushes.
+Charcoal is quite literally a magnet, drawing bacteria and other nasty particles out from beneath skin’s surface.
+And its reputation has stood the test of time: The Japanese have been using it as an exfoliating tool for centuries and today, those deep-cleansing powers are being harnessed for everything from face masks to toothbrushes.

-Charcoal is literally a magnet, drawing bacteria and other nasty particles from beneath the skin’s surface, so we’d say the hype is real.
-If you’ve never experienced the fast-acting power of charcoal beauty products, see 7 of the most popular options below.
+If you’ve never experienced the fast-acting power of charcoal beauty products, it’s high time you do.
+The 7 cult-favorite, effective-AF products below are a good place to start.

 Boscia Charcoal Jelly Ball Cleanser